easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_SETUP_GUIDE.md

 3. Edit expiration date to today
 4. OR click Delete to remove it
 5. Create a new token
-6. Update Q-IDE with new token
+6. Update Top Dog with new token
 ```

 ---